Updated: Jan 5

 During a normal season we MUST value the time we have in our teams.
 No two seasons bring the same group of people together and we have a duty to do the best for the those around us.
 I know from the online sessions I have been leading, that the groups are genuinely excited to come together each day.
 When we finally get to be around each other in person, I know we will value each others presence so much more.
 We should never take each other for granted.

-If you would like to arrange an online strength and conditioning session over video, please get in contact.
-We can also arrange an online video session for your team with each member signing in at the same time from their own home.
-No equipment required and the sessions will be adapted for you and the space you have.
+If you would like to arrange an online strength and conditioning session over video for you or your team, please get in contact.
 Feel free to get in contact by clicking here